Jpedromend/SIRX_Mendonca/README.md

 - Process real COVID-19 data (Johns Hopkins University dataset) for comparison with the model,
 - Fits real data by estimating the best NL-SIRX parameters via log-scale MSE.

+If you use this code in your research, please cite the associated manuscript:
+> Mendonça, J.P., Lira, S.A. & Lyra, M.L.
+Critical scaling and nonlinear adaptative containment responses in epidemic dynamics modeling.
+Eur.
+Phys.
+J. Spec.
+Top.
+(2025). https://doi.org/10.1140/epjs/s11734-025-02110-z

 ---

 ## 1. Model Overview